Thank you so much for taking the time to consider my question.

 - No one is allowed to see how money is being used in the church

 - She is a gifted speaker and claims to speak from Scripture.

 Alarm bells go off in my head, and if she tells you to drink Kool-Aid don't do it!
 These are beginning signs of an abusive person and even more scary an occult leader who manipulates and brainwashes people by using the church as her own personal weapon to get people to follow her and give her money.

 "I wrote to the church, but Diotrephes, who loves to have the preeminence among them, does not receive us.
 Therefore, if I come, I will call to mind his deeds which he does, prating against us with malicious words.
 And not content with that, he himself does not receive the brethren, and forbids those who wish to, putting them out of the church" (III John 9-10).
-This lady is same as Diotrephes, and that should be a warning to you about wanting power and control over everything and everyone in the church.
+This lady is the same as Diotrephes, and that should be a warning to you about wanting power and control over everything and everyone in the church.

-One last issue: if you truly love those people at the church, then leave, go find a faithful church and invite them to come join you; otherwise, they will keep being deceived, fall into the snare of Satan, and never come to the knowledge of truth (II Timothy 3:2-7).
+One last issue: if you truly love those people at the church, then leave, go find a faithful church and invite them to come to join you; otherwise, they will keep being deceived, fall into the snare of Satan, and never come to the knowledge of the truth (II Timothy 3:2-7).
 We can help you find a church if you would like, just let us know what area you live in.
-As Paul said to church in Corinth, so I would like to say to you, "Watch, stand fast in the faith, be brave, be strong.
+As Paul said to the church in Corinth, so I would like to say to you, "Watch, stand fast in the faith, be brave, be strong.
 Let all that you do be done with love" (I Corinthians 16:13-14).